carboclan/pm/notes/20190924-wtfmeeting-governance-en.md

 ## Online Marketing

 ### Twitter
-A specialized social media volunteer subgroup that inculdes Toya, Camila Bowen,Diane, Maybe Taylor, Xingxing?
+#### A specialized social media volunteer subgroup that inculdes Toya, Camila Bowen,Diane, Maybe Taylor, Xingxing?
-Camila will some content to be twitted
+#### Camila will create some content to be twitted
-Twitter Campaign could be conducted together with the Type 3 questions above Bowen suggested creating some hashtag for the event to  stimulate social media engagement.
+#### Twitter Campaign could be conducted together with the Type 3 questions above
+#### Bowen suggested creating some hashtag for the event to  stimulate social media engagement.
-Diane suggested creating some posters to be spread around ——Taylor has already created the gif version of some of the posters with the lips moving
+#### Diane suggested creating some posters to be spread around
+——Taylor has already created the gif version of some of the posters with the lips moving

 ### Newsletter